Boldridge, Marvin M. 1940-2021

-Marvin M. Boldridge, 80, was born on March 8, 1940, in Atchison, Kansas, to Melvin and Grace A. Burton Boldridge.
+Marvin M. Boldridge, 80, was born on March 8, 1940, in Atchison,to Melvin and Grace A. Burton Boldridge.

-He was preceded in death by his parents; two sisters, Edith Sharp and Gwendolyn Cole; two brothers, Lawrence Boldridge, Norman Boldridge; and one granddaughter, Alexis Boldridge.
+He was preceded in death by: his parents; two sisters, Edith Sharp and Gwendolyn Cole; two brothers, Lawrence Boldridge and Norman Boldridge; and one granddaughter, Alexis Boldridge.

 He went home to be with the Lord on Jan.
 30, 2021, at Mosaic Life Care Center in St. Joseph, Missouri.